 However, aiming the Pixel Buds Pro at Android owners and only including AAC and SBC codecs is a real misstep.
 It limits video viewing and challenges folks to gamble on the latency outcome.
 The fit is also more precarious without stabilizers, although, the buds feel lightweight and the vents curb any in-ear pressure.
 Perhaps the IPX4-rated buds may suit folks with very small ears best.

 Overall, the price seems a little steep for the Google Pixel Buds Pro performance at the time of this review.
-Until we see the full specifications in action (like the forthcoming Spatial Audio), the app functionality limitations do not befit the price tag.
-At $199 USD, you should have access to an equalizer and more ability to customize your controls.
+Some of the app functionality limitations do not befit the price tag.
+At $199 USD, you should have more ability to customize your controls.
+Finally, releasing a semi complete product banks on consumers having faith that the earbuds will eventually deliver on promises, when maybe Google ought to deliver on the promises upon release like most companies strive to do.
 Maybe wait and see what comes of firmware updates, if you’re on the fence.

 How does Google Pixel Buds Pro compare to the Samsung Galaxy Buds 2 Pro?